-The Antibody Mediated Prevention (AMP) studies HVTN 704/HPTN 085 and HVTN 703/HPTN 081, phase 2b studies assessing the ability of the CD4 binding site bnAb VRC01 to prevent HIV-1 infection, provide a unique opportunity to assess these hypothesized bnAb effects as they currently have the only cohort of individuals who have acquired HIV infection in the presence of a bnAb.
-HIV-1-infected AMP participants were diagnosed soon after acquisition, initiated ART relatively soon after diagnosis, and those in the VRC01 arms had some level of bnAb present at the time of infection.
-A pause in antiretroviral treatment-that is, an analytical treatment interruption (ATI)-is the only way to determine whether the presence of VRC01 at the time of, or shortly after, acquisition of HIV, results in blunted, delayed, or absent viral rebound following discontinuation of ART, or subsequent immune control of any rebound that may be observed.
-If such an impact is observed, ATI is also the best means of assessing mechanisms and predictive biomarkers of that impact through assessment of innate, cellular, and humoral markers along with characterization of the viral reservoir.
-To avoid misattribution of extended or sustained virologic control, should such control be observed, a comparator group of HIV-1-infected placebo recipients will also be enrolled.
-Extensive virologic, immunologic, and safety monitoring will be conducted, and the trial has been formulated for consistency with recent consensus guidelines on the design and conduct of ATI studies (1, 2), particularly with respect to risk mitigation measures.
+The Antibody Mediated Prevention (AMP) studies HVTN 704/HPTN 085 and HVTN 703/HPTN 081, phase 2b studies assessing the ability of the CD4 binding site bnAb VRC01 to prevent HIV-1 infection, provide a unique opportunity to assess the impact of these hypothesized effects.
+The AMP studies currently have the only cohort of HIV-1-infected individuals who were diagnosed soon after acquisition, who initiated ART relatively soon after diagnosis, and a subset of whom had bnAb present at or near the time of infection.
+A pause in antiretroviral treatment-that is, an ATI-is the only way to determine whether early ART initiation with and without VRC01 circulating around the time of HIV acquisition, results in blunted, delayed, or absent viral rebound following discontinuation of ART, or subsequent immune control of any rebound that may be observed.
+If such an impact is observed, ATI is also the best means of assessing mechanisms and identifying predictive biomarkers of that impact through assessment of innate, cellular, and humoral markers along with characterization of the viral reservoir.
+Extensive virologic, immunologic, and safety monitoring will be conducted, and the trial has been formulated for consistency with recent consensus guidelines on the design and conduct of ATI studies (2, 3), particularly with respect to risk mitigation.